 Inside: Do you need homework help for kids?
-Do you need homework hacks and tips to make your after school schedule and routine easier?
+Do you need homework tips to make your after-school schedule and routine easier?

-But there’s one area that still causes stress and anxiousness among parents: Homework.
+But there’s one area that still causes stress and anxiousness: Homework.

 But there are easy solutions for homework hassles that every parent should know.